preciofishbone/OmniaDocsG2/general-assets/custom-date-filtering/index.rst

 For some rollups, custom date filtering is available, if the scope is filtered on some kind of time property.

-1. Open the list with filering options below the property.
+1. Open the list with filtering options below the property.

 .. image:: custom-date-filter-1.png